Azure Databases for VS Code (Preview)

-- Create a Cosmos DB account by clicking the
+- Create a database server by clicking the

 + button in the title

-- View Azure Cosmos DB accounts and open directly in the portal
+- View database servers and open directly in the portal

-- View/Create/Delete databases, collections, graphs, stored procedures, and documents
+- View/Create/Delete databases, collections, graphs, stored procedures, documents, and queries

-- Click on a document or stored procedure to open in the editor
+- Click on a document, stored procedure, or query to open in the editor

 - Click on a graph to visualize data